Architecture - Master's Programme

-In addition to the documents mentioned under Step 2, you must also submit a portfolio, a statement of purpose and a CV when you apply to this programme.
-For detailed instructions regarding the portfolio, please read more here.
+In addition to the documents mentioned under Step 2, you must also submit a portfolio-file including a portfolio summary page, a statement of purpose and a CV when you apply to this programme.
+Letters of recommendation are not requested for this programme and will not be considered.

-Please note that these programme-specific documents should be submitted directly to Lund University (not to University Admissions in Sweden).
+Please note that the portfolio-file must be submitted directly to Lund University (do not upload the file to University Admissions in Sweden).